-UNSW Art & Design's outstanding research profile has been boosted with a world-class result in the 2015 Excellence in Research for Australia (ERA) analysis.
+UNSW School of Art & Design's outstanding research profile has been boosted with a world-class result in the 2015 Excellence in Research for Australia (ERA) analysis.

 The ERA results, recently published by the Australian Research Council, benchmark the country’s university research against international standards.
 The State of Australian University Research 2015-16 report assessed performance across broad fields and subject specific areas including Art Theory and Criticism; Film, Television and Digital Media; Visual Arts and Crafts.